-Save for the contractual obligations disclosed elsewhere in this document, we have not entered into any financial guarantees or other commitments to guarantee the payment obligations of any third parties.
+Save for the contractual obligations disclosed under "- Indebtedness", "- Contractual Obligations" and "Risk Factors - Risks Relating to Our Business and Industry - Restrictions on our operations contained in agreements relating to bank loans may limit how we conduct our business", we have not entered into any financial guarantees or other commitments to guarantee the payment obligations of any third parties.
 We have not entered into any derivative contracts that are indexed to our equity interests and classified as shareholder's equity, or that are not reflected in our consolidated financial statements.
 We do not have any retained or contingent interest in assets transferred to an unconsolidated entity that serves as credit, liquidity or market risk support to such entity.
 We do not have any variable interest in any unconsolidated entity that provides financing, liquidity, market risk or credit support to us or engages in leasing, hedging or research and development services with us.